ABuffEr/labelAutofinderCore/README.md

 		nextHandler()
 ```

+Note that, with default LEFT_TOP or multiple directions, the module always returns one label, that is, the label with minimum distance from passed object between ones found in the specified directions.

 ## Script for testing

 To better understand and explore your situation, it may be useful to use a script like this: